AaronAppel/QwerkE/Documentation/Old Notes.md

 platform and architecture but it is proving difficult.
 Some libraries name their files the exact same for all versions which is just dumb.
 If I ever do that shoot me.
-The solution I have is to create projects for not only every platform and architecture, but also debug and release moeds.
+The solution I have is to create projects for not only every platform and architecture, but also debug and release modes.
 This means 4 projects per platform, or 2 if I drop 32 bit.

 May 14th 2018
-I finally found a decentish fix for loading assets from projects with different working directories.
+I finally found a decent-ish fix for loading assets from projects with different working directories.
 Now I have to ask myself "How does someone ask for a file?".
 Should users ask for a file using the "extension.file"?
 Having shortform names like "Teapot" is not a huge convenience and requires large amounts of overhead to support so screw that I guess.